hopegardenuk/hopegarden.uk/content/english/blog/250106-fruit-tree-pruning.md

 ---
 title: Fruit tree pruning workshop
-description: Join Martin Hayes, orchardist to the stars, for a pruning workshop to remember in Cilgerran, north Pembrokeshire
+description: Join Martin Hayes, orchardist to the stars 🤩, for a pruning workshop to remember in Cilgerran, north Pembrokeshire
 date: 2025-01-04T21:12:19Z
 author: Jake Rayson
 tags: